Hood By Air: 2020 return

 In March 2021, the brand further signalled its new visual era with an advertising campaign helmed by supermodel Naomi Campbell.
-The campaign announced a new ‘Prologue’ phase for the brand.
-In April 2021, as part of the ‘Prologue’ phase, Hood By Air released a new series of products under the capsule title ‘Veteran’.
-The product was released in five ‘drops’ emulating the streetwear spirit that Hood By Air has been connected with in the past.
-Intended as a segue between the brand's past and future, the ‘Prologue’ phase retrospectively pays tribute to a list of ‘characters’, each of which represents a different era of the Hood by Air brand.
+The campaign announced a new 'Prologue' phase for the brand.
+In April 2021, as part of the 'Prologue' phase, Hood By Air released a new series of products under the capsule title 'Veteran'.
+The product was released in five 'drops' emulating the streetwear spirit that Hood By Air has been connected with in the past.
+Intended as a segue between the brand's past and future, the 'Prologue' phase retrospectively pays tribute to a list of 'characters', each of which represents a different era of the Hood by Air brand.

 As of 2021, Hood By Air is run by a board of directors including Shayne Oliver and Edison Chen, who has taken over the role of CEO.
 The brand remains an independent entity.

+On December 19, 2023, Playboi Carti released the song H00DBYAIR which is named after the brand.
+On January 15, 2024, Playboi Carti released the song EVILJ0RDAN which he can be seen wearing Hood By Air in the music video.